Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 One fact is discernible the moment we look at the plot: Most of the tags have no occurences when comapred to that of big names in the chart.
 Hmm....
 A strange correlation with the **Wealth distribution in the World**.

 Once again, I find that, since all questions are associated with their respective creation dates, another plot can be made to see how the trends in language usage has changed over the years.
-Again, we need to do some formatting to get our data in order, but what how must I plot this . . . ?
+But,how must I plot this . . . ?

 <div class="imgcap">